phil-opp/blog_os/posts/DRAFT-paging.md

 title: 'Accessing and Modifying Page Tables'
 ---

-TODO

-In this post we will create a paging module, which uses recursive mapping to access and modify page tables.

 In this post we will create a paging module, which allows us to access and modify the 4-level page table.
 We will create functions to translate a virtual to a physical address.
+TODO more introduction

+TODO current Rust nightly version, link to github repo, etc.

 ## Paging
 _Paging_ is a memory management scheme that separates virtual and physical memory.
 The address space is split into equal sized _pages_ and _page tables_ specify which virtual page points to which physical page.
 For an extensive paging introduction take a look at the paging chapter ([PDF][paging chapter]) of the [Three Easy Pieces] OS book.